-Here is what therapists are saying about Taming Idiopathic Toe Walking: A Treatment Guide for Parents and Therapists:
+Here is what therapists and physicians are saying about Taming Idiopathic Toe Walking: A Treatment Guide for Parents and Therapists:

 Ileana McCaigue, OTR/L has created an easy-to-follow, practical program with a low-tech solution for persons who toe walk that is idiopathic.
 The “OT/PT Toe Weights [‘Toe Tamers’ TM] Form” provides clear and concise instructions and precautionary reminders for therapists, teachers, and parents/caregivers.
 Therapists looking for a solution for their clients with this often-debilitating condition might consider using Toe Tamers, as well as using their cases for applied research on this technique.